Martin-Jung/Training_Materials/SpatialDataAnalysis_withR/01_vector.md

 # The area in m2
 st_area(sf_laxpol)

+# Similarly one can write the laxenburg data to geopackage easily with sf
+st_write(new_sf, 'Laxenburg.gpkg')
 ```
 Area calculations using the sf package use the 'units' package to assign a unit in R to vector of numeric values.
 You should get in result of ~2.2 Million ha